How Long Do Solar Panels Last? Degradation Rates in 2025 Compared

 The REC Alpha Pure-RX panels and the SunPower Maxeon 3 panels have the lowest warranted degradation rate in Australia.
 Image Credit: Solar Run & Green Solar Energy NSW

-The table below has a range of panels available in Australia from reliable manufacturers.
-It gives the maximum amount of degradation their performance warranties allow for each year after the first.
-This degradation rate is given as a percentage of the panel’s original capacity.
+Here’s a table showing the maximum amount of degradation different panels’ performance warranties allow from year 2 onwards.
+The degradation rate is given as a percentage of the panel’s original capacity.

 PanelManufacturerProduct NameDegradation rate ▼Power Output Warranted at 25 YearsApprox.
 Cost per Panel (AUD)